michalzagrodzki/Android-First-App/CONNECTION.md

 Device:

-8. Look on device display / settings for: 'Allow USB debugging', check 'always allow from this computer'.
+8. Look on device display / settings for: 'Allow USB debugging', check 'always allow from this computer' and then 'ok'.

 PC: